Skip to content

 • First-Run Experience: Added a new scion install command and a streamlined first-run experience to simplify initial project setup and dependency verification.

-• Bulk Operations: Added a β€œStop All” button to the Web UI for efficient bulk shutdown of all agents within a grove.
+• Bulk Operations: Added a β€œStop All” button to the Web UI for efficient bulk shutdown of all agents within a project.

 • Harness Capability Gating: Introduced capability-based gating for advanced agent configuration, ensuring only supported features are exposed based on the selected harness.